Flintlock Côte d'Ivoire and French village training

-Côte d'Ivoire Special Forces Soldiers conduct movements through a practice village during Flintlock 2022 near Abidjan, Côte d'Ivoire, on February 19, 2022.
+Côte d'Ivoire Special Forces Soldiers conduct reconnaissance training alongside French Special Forces during Flintlock 2022 near Abidjan, Côte d'Ivoire, on February 19, 2022.
 Historically, nations that have attended this exercise focused on small-unit tactics that include live-fire ranges, mounted and dismounted movements, and reconnaissance.
-This year’s Flintlock exercise builds on the success of previous exercises and focus and on the transition from tactical execution to operational planning and multi-domain integration.
+This year’s Flintlock exercise builds on the success of previous exercises and focus and on the transition from tactical execution to operational planning and multi- domain integration .
 (Photo by Spc.
 Timothee Buangala)

 |Date Taken: